karunakar1008/karunakar-terraform-terraformdemos/demo5/readme.txt

 1. terraform init
 2. terraform plan -var-file terraform.tfvars -out="dev.plan"
-4. terraform show dev.plan  #to check what is going to be created
+3. terraform show dev.plan  #to check what is going to be created
-3. terraform apply dev.plan
+4. terraform apply dev.plan
+5. terraform show    # To know what has been provisioned